leofreire192/TechnicalTask/README.md

 2. Open the solution in Visual Studio.
 3. Build the solution to restore dependencies and ensure everything is set up correctly.
 4. Run both the API and Razor Pages projects locally.
+5. To do this in Visual Studio you can right-click on the Solution -> Properties and select Multiple Startup Projects, in the drop-down for the CustomerAPI and the Technical Task select start.
-5. Access the application through a web browser to start interacting with it.
+6. Access the application through a web browser to start interacting with it.

 ## Technologies Used
 - ASP.NET Core